 For a buffalo sauce obsessed, football loving, beer drinking girl, this is my favorite holiday of the year!

 Ok, ok, I get it, it’s not technically a holiday, but for me it is 😉

-In continuation with “Thanksgiving Leftover Week” on LLB, I’m sharing a new pizza recipe that might seem a little strange at first, but don’t knock it until you’ve tried it!
+In continuation with “Thanksgiving Leftover Week” on the blog, I’m sharing a new pizza recipe that might seem a little strange at first, but don’t knock it until you’ve tried it!

-One of my favorite pizzerias downtown San Diego, Basic, introduced me to putting mashed potatoes on pizza almost 10 years ago and I’ve been hooked ever since!
+One of my favorite pizzerias downtown San Diego, Basic, introduced me to mashed potato and bacon pizza almost 10 years ago and I’ve been hooked ever since!